anjanamelam16-netizen/Sales-Forecasting/README.md

 # Sales-Forecasting

 ## Authors
-- Rudra Panch, IIT Madras
-- Rachit Kumar, IIT Madras
-- Raul Om Deepak, IIT Madras
+- Anjana Melam, IIT Madras

 ## FB Prophet
 If `plotly` and `prophet` are not pre-installed, run this piece of code at the beginning.